rossja/deicer/README.md

 Python script to delete all archives from an s3 Glacier Vault and then the vault itself.

-## running
+## install dependencies

 this code uses poetry to manage dependencies. if you hate that, a requirements.txt file is also provided for you.

-to use poetry:
+### using poetry

 1. set the proper env vars: `cp .env.example .env` and edit .env
 2. install the packages needed: `poetry install`
 3. start the venv: `poetry shell`

+## running the script

-4. run the script: `python3 deicer.py`
+1. run the script: `python3 deicer.py`
-5. you should see some debug information checking the auth configuration and then get a warning
+2. you should see some debug information checking the auth configuration and then get a warning
-6. type `no` to quit, or type `yes` to run
+3. type `no` to quit, or type `yes` to run
+4. wait. then keep waiting. because glacier. *(see notes for details)*

-### command line options
+## command line options

 the script takes a number of parameters: